parinitha11-max/Git-lab/README.md

 # Git-lab
-this is the demostrative gitlab
+this is the demostrative github cloning this is my git demo file